-Note: We will be working at different sites on Stevens Creek which are several miles apart.
+Note: We will be working at different sites on San Francisquito which are several miles apart.
 While we encourage carpooling, you are responsible for your own transportation, whether in your own car or that of another volunteer.

 Who: Volunteers of all ages are welcome; minors under 18 require a signed waiver and children under 12 require an accompanying adult.

-What: Starting with McClellan Ranch we will visit nine sites on Stevens and Permanente Creeks to gather data on pH, temperature, dissolved oxygen, specific conductance and turbidity.
+What: Starting at the trailhead to The Dish on Alpine Road and Piers Lane, we will visit 5 sites on San Francisquito Creek to gather data on pH, temperature, dissolved oxygen, specific conductance and turbidity.
 You are responsible for arranging for your own transportation.
-We generally finish with the upper watershed by about 11:00 and the lower watershed by 1:00 or so.
+We will work our way down from the upper watershed to the lower watershed and hope to finish up by 11:00 am or so.
 No experience is needed; we will train you.
-Come enjoy and learn about these beautiful creeks while you collect data to protect their health.
+Come enjoy and learn about our beautiful creeks while you collect data to protect their health.

-When: Sunday, March 16, from 9:00 am to 1:00 pm.
-Please arrive on time as we will leave McClellan Ranch when we finish monitoring there at about 9:15 and carpool to the other sites on Stevens and Permanente Creeks.
+When: Saturday, December 17, from 9:00 am to 11:30 am.
+The event may run a little shorter or longer than the stated 2.0 hours.
+Please arrive on time as we will leave the Dish Trailhead when we finish monitoring there and carpool to the other sites on San Francisquito Creek.